Shane Paltridge: Early life

 Paltridge was born on 11 January 1910 in Leederville, Western Australia.
 He was the son of Florence Marjory (née Thomas) and Archer Dunn Paltridge.
 His father worked as a banker and the family lived for periods in Western Australia, Queensland, and New South Wales.
 He attended primary school in Moora, Western Australia, Ipswich, Queensland, and Enmore, New South Wales, before completing his education to the age of 16 with an Intermediate Certificate from Fort Street Boys' High School in Sydney.

 In 1927 Paltridge began working for the National Bank of Australasia (NBA) in Sydney.
 His parents separated the following year and he returned to Perth with his mother and sister, living at the Broken Hill Hotel in Victoria Park that was managed by his uncle by marriage.
 Paltridge continued to work for the NBA until 1936, when he took over as manager and licensee of the hotel, a "large and busy working man's pub".
 His aunt had inherited the lease in 1931 following her husband's death.

-Paltridge enlisteded the Royal Australian Air Force (RAAF) in February 1940, but failed flying training.
+Paltridge enlisted in the Royal Australian Air Force (RAAF) in February 1940, but failed flying training.
 He was subsequently assigned as a stores clerk, but was discharged in December 1941 and joined the Australian Imperial Force (AIF) in February 1942.
 He saw overseas service as a gunner in the 2/7th Field Regiment, sailing to Morotai in April 1945 and serving in the Battle of Tarakan the following month.
 Paltridge returned to Australia in September 1945 following his mother's death.
 He subsequently resumed his management of the hotel.

 Politics

+Early involvement

+In 1946, Paltridge became a founding member of the Victoria Park branch of the Liberal Party.
+He was elected to the party's state executive in 1947.
+He "contributed substantially to local causes and to party funds" and in 1949 was involved in the rebranding of the party as the Liberal and Country League of Western Australia (LCL), an attempt to absorb the Country Party.
+He was the campaign manager for Bill Grayden in the seat of Swan at the 1949 federal election.

+Senate

+Paltridge was elected to a three-year Senate term at the 1951 federal election which followed a double dissolution, narrowly winning Western Australia's tenth seat as the final senator declared elected.
+He was re-elected at the 1953 election, filling the casual vacancy caused by the death of Senator Edmund Piesse, and then elected to full six-year terms at the 1955 and 1961 elections.

-Paltridge became a member of the Liberal and Country League of Western Australia (the Western Australian Branch of the Liberal Party of Australia) in 1946.
-In 1951 he was elected to the Australian Senate.
-He became Minister for Shipping and Transport (1955–60) and Minister for Civil Aviation (1956–64) under Prime Minister Robert Menzies.
+Paltridge became Minister for Shipping and Transport (1955–60) and Minister for Civil Aviation (1956–64) under Prime Minister Robert Menzies.
 In April 1964, he became Minister for Defence, during the early period of Australia's participation in the Vietnam War.
 Although he recommended against the immediate introduction of conscription in 1964, Cabinet decided to introduce it anyway.